-Author has written 2 stories for Batman, Assassin's Creed, and Harry Potter.
+Author has written 1 story for Assassin's Creed.

 Let's get information out of the way:

 Birthday: December 14th, 1995

 Height: Six feet three inches